choyiny/cscd01.com/src/content/coursework/group-presentation.md

 # Schedule your presentation

-Your presentation will happen from October 16th to October 27th during TA’s office hours or your dedicated tutorial.
+Your presentation will happen from October 23rd to November 3rd during TA’s office hours or your dedicated tutorial.
 The TAs will set up appointment scheduling links.
 The spots are released on a first-come-first-serve basis.

 # 72 hours prior to your presentation